 Swim with Tuna

-Google tells me that Victor Harbor is the only place in the world where it’s possible to swim with tuna (Know otherwise?
+Google tells me that Victor Harbor is the only place in the world where it’s possible to swim with Southern Bluefin Tuna (Know otherwise?
 Let me know!)
 Right in the shallows between the beaches of Victor Harbor and Granite Island is a huge tuna cage – just like the ones that tuna farms use right out in the ocean to farm these prized fish.
 Visitors can simply choose to swim with these huge fish, or turn it into a gourmet experience with a tasting platter after your swim.

 Encounter Coast Discovery Centre